ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression-with-la-schema.md

 1. It is initialized as some number of _bytes_.
 2. Each of these bytes is individually addressable by index (the second argument of the `setNumber` and `getNumber` functions).
 3. The bytes can be interpreted as parts of [wider types](https://makecode.microbit.org/types/buffer/number-format), e.g. 32-bit signed integers, as shown in the example.
 Note the step of 4 of the last `for` loop.

+Buffers are best used as transient storage in applications which require a `[<cept>]`_cache_.
+A cache is small but fast storage for the most often used computational artifacts and data.
+Two example applications for buffers are:
+1. In input-output operations, data has to travel across a communication channel (usually 1, 2, 3, or more parallel wires, depending on the application).
+The speed of the channel is usually measured in bits per second (abbr. bps or bits/sec).
+If the speed of the channel does not match the speed of generation of output data or processing of input data, data would be lost.
+Buffers can be used to temporarily store data that might otherwise be lost, until the slower side of the buffer catches up with the faster side.
+2. Some functions, especially recursive functions, perform expensive computations and are, on top of that, inefficient.
+The innefficiency often comes from having to do the same computation multiple times.
+It's much better to keep a buffer with results of expensive computations, to speed up the overall processing speed.
+The buffer can be [passed by reference](#references-and-pointers) to the recursive calls.

+More generally, a cache is a small set of objects, which are made available _much faster_ than from their general storage and _much closer_ (physically) to where they are needed.
+Thus, `[<cept>]`_caching_ is a widely used algorithmic principle, in computing and widely in engineering.

 ##### Addressing
 [[toc](#table-of-contents)]